Peter Grant (politician)

-Peter Grant (born 12 October 1960) is a Scottish politician who has served as the Member of Parliament (MP) for Glenrothes since his election in the 2015 general election.
+Peter Grant (born 12 October 1960) is a Scottish politician who served as the Member of Parliament (MP) for Glenrothes from 2015 to 2024.
 He is a member of the Scottish National Party (SNP).

 Early life

-Grant was raised in Lanarkshire and moved to Glenrothes in 1983.
+Peter Grant was raised in Lanarkshire and moved to Glenrothes in 1983.
 He married Fiona who later served as a Scottish National Party councillor.
 He joined the Scottish National Party in 1987.

 Political career

 Early politics

 Grant served on the council in Fife from the Glenrothes and Kinglassie ward from 1992 to 2015.
 During his tenure on the council he served as leader of the Fife Council from 2007 to 2012, with a coalition between the Scottish National Party and the Liberal Democrats.
 In 2015, he left the council so that he could focus on his campaign for a seat in the House of Commons of the United Kingdom.

 EU Referendum

 During a speech in Parliament on Monday 5 September 2016, Peter Grant equated campaigners for leaving the European Union, to the extreme right, when he said "The referendum was provoked by the desire of the then Prime Minister to fend off a challenge from the extreme right—not only the extreme right in the Conservative party, but those who were too extreme for his party—rather than facing down the xenophobes who wanted to demonise immigration and hold immigrants responsible for all the ills in our society."